UCR-Robotics/ee144/docs/lab5.rst

 		$ roslaunch interbotix_moveit_interface moveit_interface.launch robot_name:=rx150 use_python_interface:=true use_actual:=true

-	Once you launch the file, you will found one line "============ Press Enter to begin the tutorial by setting up the moveit_commander (press ctrl-d to exit) ...".
+	Once you launch the file, you will find one line "============ Press Enter to begin the tutorial by setting up the moveit_commander (press ctrl-d to exit) ...".
-	You might miss it because everything getting launched at the same time.
+	You might miss it because everything is getting launched at the same time.
 Just scroll through the text to find it.
 	Then press "Enter", you will see a new line and press "Enter" then you could see your arm moves both in the RViz and the actual robot.
 	The rest can be done in the same manner.

 #.
 When you are done with your work, put the arm back safely for further use.
    **Please be very careful as the arm will collapse once you run the command.
 So you should hold the arm manually before it falls down.**
-   Firstly, run ``$ rosservice call /rx150/torque_joints_off`` to torque off the motors, Then manually put it back to the safe position as it originally be.
+   Firstly, run ``$ rosservice call /rx150/torque_joints_off`` to torque off the motors, Then manually put it back to the safe position as it originally was.
    Finally, shut down (ctrl+C) your launch process and unplug the power cords.